Accelerating Inclusion in Western Canada Every Day

 My goal is for everyone I work and collaborate with to benefit from the Inclusion Equation, which is:

 Is your Western Canadian organization doing everything it can to create a workplace that includes everyone, attracts great talent, and has a bottom line that reflects the business case for diversity?
 Do you have questions about how inclusion builds upon diversity to build great culture?
 Do you wonder what the next generation of workers wants from their employers?
 Let’s work together here in British Columbia, Alberta, and Saskatchewan to build company cultures that attract talent, leverage skills and knowledge from every individual, and deliver great value to our customers.
 I know firsthand that our western spirit of innovation, exploration, and collaboration can be even more powerful if we work together.

-Paul Leroux is an independent consultant based in Calgary, Alberta, specializing in diversity and inclusion advocacy, program development and training.
-As Catalyst Ambassador for Western Canada, Paul speaks regularly with the corporate community on all matters related to building and fostering inclusive workplaces, engaging men in gender equality, and transforming behaviours…
+Paul Leroux was an independent consultant based in Calgary, Alberta, specializing in diversity and inclusion advocacy, program development and training.
+As Catalyst Ambassador for Western Canada, Paul spoke regularly with the corporate community on all matters related to building and fostering inclusive workplaces, engaging men in gender equality, and transforming…